akullpp/purl/README.md

 # purl

-Opens parameterized URL external browser with the current word substituted.
+Atom plugin that opens a parameterized URL in an external browser with the current word substituted.

-# Use Case
+## Use Case

 I did it to open Jira tickets which have a shorthand notation inside a comment.

-# Configuration
+## Configuration

 In the settings page insert the URL with a single parameter of the form `${\d}`.

-# Usage
+## Usage

 Place the cursor at the word, open the command palette and search for `Purl: Open`.

-# Roadmap
+## Roadmap

 - Support multiple parameters
 - Support multiple configurations